valhuber/ApiLogicServer/README.md

-# Operation
+# ApiLogicServer Operation
-Preliminary version, envisioned to be used:
+Preliminary version, *envisioned* to be used:
 ```
 virtualenv venv
 pip install -r requireents.txt  -- from where??